top of page

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.

-After months of planning and daydreaming we arrived in South Korea at the beginning of May.
+After months of planning and daydreaming, we arrived in South Korea at the beginning of May.
 As soon as we landed on Incheon International Airport we picked up from there the 4G sim cards we pre-ordered from Klook.
-Wanting to see and enjoy as many things as possible definitely requires access to internet at all times.
-The Wifi there is, as you may know, the best in the world, but we were on the go and wanted to be sure we can find an answer to our travelling questions at all times.
+Wanting to see and enjoy as many things as possible definitely requires access to the internet at all times.
+The Wi-Fi there is, as you may know, the best in the world, but we were on the go and wanted to be sure we could find an answer to our travelling questions at all times.
 We used Naver (South Korea's version of Google Maps) to find our way through wonderful Seoul and Klook to book quite a few tickets and passes.

 Map Incheon Arex